redhat-developer/s2i-dotnetcore/2.1/runtime/README.md

 * **DOTNET_SSL_DIRS**

     Used to specify a list of folders with additional certificates to trust.
-The certificates are trusted by each process that runs during the build and all processes that runs in the image after the build (including the application that was built).
+The certificates are trusted by each process that runs during the build and all processes that run in the image after the build (including the application that was built).
 The folders can be absolute paths (starting with `/`) or paths in the source repository (e.g. `certificates`).
 Defaults to ``.

 * **DOTNET_FRAMEWORK,DOTNET_CORE_VERSION**